 Author – Todd Woofenden

-It is one of the most valued features in our homes.
+A fireplace smokes on wet days; yet, it is one of the most valued features in our homes.
 And all too often, the fireplace is labeled “non-working” and sits unused, because the homeowner doesn’t know what to do about a smoking problem.
 Here I will show how most smoking problems can be handled relatively easily, with little or no expense.
 We’ll cover: